-Signed by Brian Clough along with John McGovern, O'Hare already had
+Signed by Brian Clough along with John McGovern, O'Hare already

-sides in the Midlands.
+non-league sides in the Midlands.

-Archie Thomson says: John O'Hare came from my village and he used
+Archie Thomson says: John O'Hare came from my village and he

-game under an alias of course.
+could get a game under an alias of course.

-Kieran Gallacher says: John O'Hare is my grans brother and although
+Kieran Gallacher says: John O'Hare is my grans brother and

-players who have won the european cup.
+football players who have won the european cup.

 Ryan Kell says: John O'Hare is my gran's brother.
 I am proud of